Venice in 1 Day: a guidebook for getting the most out of your visit

 More information about the church

-• Tip: Bear in mind that the queues are usually quite long and, as we only have one day, it is best to book a visit to St. Mark's Basilica to see everything you need to see as quickly and completely as possible.
-In addition, we have the advantage of having a guide to tell us everything we need to know.
+• Tip: Be aware that the queues are usually quite long and, as we only have one day, it is best to book tickets to St Mark's Basilica in advance.

 Discover the Doge's Palace